-During 2006-2014, 19 estimates of observer efficiency were obtained for all species combined.
-None of these were conducted during 2014 due to several high flow events.
-In some of the 19 cases, the field crew were unable to capture and mark adequate numbers of fish to provide reliable estimates of observer efficiency, while in other cases, salmon were tagged, but no estimates of observer efficiency were obtained because poor visibility conditions prevented a complete survey from being conducting within two days (Appendix 2.1).
-The opportunity exists to collect additional mark-recapture data under Treatment 2 during the remaining two survey years.
+During 2006-2015, 22 estimates of observer efficiency were obtained for all species combined.
+One for Chum and two for Pink were conducted during 2015.
+In some of the 22 cases, the field crew were unable to capture and mark adequate numbers of fish to provide reliable estimates of observer efficiency, while in other cases, salmon were tagged, but no estimates of observer efficiency were obtained because poor visibility conditions prevented a complete survey from being conducting within two days (Appendix 2.1).
+The opportunity exists in future monitoring years to collect additional mark-recapture data under Treatment 2.
 This is not possible for Treatment 1; estimates of observer efficiency under Treatment 1 (across all years) are limited to four for Chum, one for Pink and none for Coho and Chinook (Appendix 2.1).
-Observer efficiency for Chum averaged 48% across nine mark-recapture experiments during 2006-2013 (range: 33%-69%; Table 2.2); with similar means for Treatment 1 and Treatment 2 (50% and 48%, respectively; Appendix 2.1).

-For Pink, five mark-recapture experiments yielded an average observer efficiency estimate of 66% (range: 49%-85%; Table 2.2, Appendix 2.1).
+Observer efficiency for Chum averaged 48% across 10 mark-recapture experiments during 2006-2015 (range: 33%-69%; Table 2.2); with similar means for Treatment 1 and Treatment 2 (50% and 48%, respectively; Appendix 2.1).
+For Pink, seven mark-recapture experiments yielded an average observer efficiency estimate of 66% (range: 49%-85%; Table 2.2, Appendix 2.1).
 For Coho, three mark-recapture experiments under Treatment 2 provided average observer efficiency estimates of 70%.
 The value for Coho is relatively high compared to observer efficiency estimates reported for Coho in other streams (Irvine et al. 1992).
 The addition of an underwater observer to the survey crew, beginning in 2009 (see Section 2.1.1), was presumably a contributing factor.
 In the absence of an underwater observer, observer efficiency during Treatment 1 for Coho in the Coquitlam River was probably lower than the Treatment 2 average of 71%; and was likely at least as low as the mean value of 47% for Chum, which spawn earlier in the season, and are less associated with cover and deep pools.
 For Chinook, two mark-recapture experiments under Treatment 2 provided average observer efficiency estimates of 60%.
 Due to the small sample size, we combined Coho and Chinook observer efficiency estimates for generating Coho population estimates.
 Also, given the absence or near absence of data, observer efficiency during Treatment 1 can only be approximated for Coho, Chinook and Pink (see Section 2.2.2.3).